This brief paper introduces a new class of compression techniques.

 I(M\X) >~ I(M\Y)

 Wait, what?
-This relation essentially describes the embedding of additional information in
+This relation essentially describes the embedding process of additional information in

 To put it differently, this is a special use of steganography methods wherein the size of the 'container'

 X on a digital media is growing insignificantly or even compared to the amount of information stored in it without any kind of secrecy implied.
-In other words, you can actually hide data from your own hard drive.
+You can actually hide data from your own hard drive.
 Or whatever digital media you have in mind.